Gets the relative heading between two track segments (three localizations)

 Negative degrees indicate 'left' turns.
 There are two fewer

-angles than the number of rows in the dataframe.
+angles than the number of rows in the data.table.

 Examples